ethereum/EIPs/EIPS/eip-1.md

     -   **Interface** - includes improvements around client [API/RPC] specifications and standards, and also certain language-level standards like method names ([EIP59], [EIP6]) and [contract ABIs].
 The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before an EIP is submitted to the EIPs repository.
     -   **ERC** - application-level standards and conventions, including contract standards such as token standards ([ERC20]), name registries ([ERC26], [ERC137]), URI schemes ([ERC67]), library/package formats ([EIP82]), and wallet formats ([EIP75], [EIP85]).

--   An **Informational EIP** describes a Ethereum design issue, or provides general guidelines or information to the Ethereum community, but does not propose a new feature.
+-   An **Informational EIP** describes an Ethereum design issue, or provides general guidelines or information to the Ethereum community, but does not propose a new feature.
 Informational EIPs do not necessarily represent Ethereum community consensus or a recommendation, so users and implementers are free to ignore Informational EIPs or follow their advice.
 -   A **Meta EIP** describes a process surrounding Ethereum or proposes a change to (or an event in) a process.
 Process EIPs are like Standards Track EIPs but apply to areas other than the Ethereum protocol itself.
 They may propose an implementation, but not to Ethereum's codebase; they often require community consensus; unlike Informational EIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Ethereum development.
 Any meta-EIP is also considered a Process EIP.

 EIP Work Flow
 -------------

 The EIP repository editors change the EIPs status.
-Please send all EIP-related email to the EIP editors or preferably ping them in the pull request (PR); they are listed under [EIP editors below](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-editors).
+Please send all EIP-related email to the EIP editors or preferably you can ping one of the Editors that is involved with your pull request (PR); they are listed under [EIP editors below](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-editors).
 Also see [EIP Editor Responsibilities & Workflow](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-editor-responsibilities-and-workflow).

 The EIP process begins with a new idea for Ethereum.
 It is highly recommended that a single EIP contain a single key proposal or new idea.
 The more focused the EIP, the more successful it tends to be.
 A change to one client doesn't require an EIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.
 The EIP editor reserves the right to reject EIP proposals if they appear too unfocused or too broad.
 If in doubt, split your EIP into several well-focused ones.

-Each EIP must have a champion - someone who writes the EIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
+Each EIP must have a champion—someone who writes the EIP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.

 Vetting an idea publicly before going as far as writing an EIP is meant to save the potential author time.
 Asking the Ethereum community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Ethereum is used.
 Examples of appropriate public forums to gauge interest around your EIP include [the Ethereum subreddit], [the Issues section of this repository], and [one of the Ethereum Gitter chat rooms].
 In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your EIP.